A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 \subsubsection{Galaxy stellar mass function}

 In the top left of Fig.~\ref{fig:convergence_hybrid}, we compare the simulated and observed GSMFs.
 We find that the model predicts similar GSMFs for m7 and m6 at all masses where the simulation predictions are reliable for both resolutions ($M_*\gtrsim10^9$ M$_\odot$), with the m6 model having a slightly higher GSMF at $10^9<M_*/M_\odot<10^{10}$.
-Both GSMFs are in fairly good agreement with the observational data at all stellar masses, within $0.2$ dex at all stellar masses (this is comparable to the systematic uncertainty in the observationally inferred stellar masses).
-The simulated GSMF is $\approx0.15$ dex higher at the knee of the GSMF ($M_*\approx10^{10}$ M$_\odot$) than the data, and $\approx0.2$ dex lower than the data at $M_*\approx10^{9}$ M$_\odot$, at both m7 and m6.
+All three GSMFs are in fairly good agreement with the observational data at all stellar masses, within $0.2$ dex (this is comparable to the systematic uncertainty in the observationally inferred stellar masses).
+The simulated GSMF is $\approx0.15$ dex higher at the knee of the GSMF ($M_*\approx10^{10}$ M$_\odot$) than the data, and $\approx0.2$ dex lower than the data at $M_*\approx10^{9}$ M$_\odot$ for m7 and m6, but in good agreement with the data at m5.
 At lower masses, the simulated GSMF is in agreement with the increasingly uncertain observational data, even down to $M_*=10^{7}$ M$_\odot$, where the m7 resolution is not reliable.
 The simulated GSMF is higher than the last data point for the most massive galaxies from \cite{Driver2022} ($M_*\approx10^{11.6}$~M$_\odot$), but the comparison is not reliable here (see \S~\ref{sec:calibration_data}).